Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-In Fig.\ \ref{fig:litcom} we show that the general shape of our kinetic energy spectrum agrees well with experimental data and with the analytical expression developed by Chung~\cite{chung_simple_1974}.
-For this comparison, we choose the centroid trajectory (O) and a proton kinetic energy of 80 keV as an example.
-The Chung model~\cite{chung_simple_1974} relates the position of this secondary electron peak to the work function of the material.
-For graphene, with a work function of approximately 4.56 eV~\cite{yu_tuning_2009, yan_determination_2012}, it yields $w_0/3=4.56/3=1.52$ eV which is about 2 eV less than what we observe in our data.
+Next, we analyze the kinetic energy spectrum of the emitted electrons as a probe of the local electronic structure of the target and of the local escape probability of electrons near the projectile impact point.
+Our simulation results in Fig.\ \ref{fig:litcom} show a characteristic peak around 3 eV for entrance side and around 5 eV for exit side.
+Since the peak positions do not strongly depend on impact point and proton kinetic energy (see details in Sec.~\ref{sec:SIKEspectra} of the SI), we conclude that this peak is predominantly governed by intrinsic material properties of the graphene target, such as the mean free path of excited electrons and the work function.
+The general shape of our kinetic energy spectra in Fig.\ \ref{fig:litcom} agrees well with experimental data and with the analytical expression developed by Chung~\cite{chung_simple_1974}, that relates the position of the secondary electron peak to the work function of the material.
+For graphene, with a work function of approximately 4.56 eV~\cite{yu_tuning_2009, yan_determination_2012}, it predicts a peak of position of $4.56/3=1.52$ eV, which is about 2 eV below our simulation results.
 The scanning electron microscopy (SEM) data \cite{zhou_quantitative_2016} is obtained in reflection geometry and should thus be compared to our entrance side simulations.
-For this data, the Chung model captures peak position and shape very accurately (see Fig.\ \ref{fig:litcom}).
-The general shapes of our kinetic energy spectra also agree with previous classical Monte Carlo and RT-TDDFT simulations~\cite{vazquez_electron_2021}, however, our spectra reproduce the peak in the low-energy regime and agree closer with experimental data shown in Fig.\ \ref{fig:litcom}.
-This could be partially explained by the inaccurate description of the electrostatic interaction in the classical approach and the effects due to periodic boundary conditions in the RT-TDDFT simulations.
+For this data, the Chung model captures peak position and shape very accurately.